Search blog:

 1. Choosing a new company name

-As you would expect, the new company name must still adhere to the company name rules and regulations as set out by Companies House.
+As you would expect, the new company name must adhere to the company name rules and regulations set out by Companies House.
 This means it must:

 If the new name contains any sensitive words or expressions, and permission has been granted to use the company name, written approval from the appropriate body must be included when notifying Companies House of the change.

-You can check if your proposed company name is available, and if it includes any sensitive words or expressions, with our company name search tool.
-However, do not proceed to purchase another company formation package.
+Our company name search tool allows you to check if your proposed company name is available and if it includes any sensitive words or expressions.
+However, do not proceed to purchase another company registration package.

 2. Passing the resolution

-The necessary people within your company must formally agree to change the company name.
-This decision is normally made by members (shareholders) and not directors.
+To change the company name, the necessary people within your company must formally agree.
+This decision is normally made by members (shareholders), not directors.

 Passing the special resolution at a general meeting

 The correct procedures should be followed for arranging and hosting a general meeting.
-This includes providing details about the special resolution that is going to be voted on (for example, ‘we propose changing the company name from X Ltd to Y Ltd’).
+This includes details about the special resolution that will be voted on (for example, ‘we propose changing the company name from X Ltd to Y Ltd’).

 Then, at the general meeting: